itsmeipg/mpv-config/README.md

 - Filter shader items in active shader group to prevent duplicate item toggles when searching.
 - Only toggle shader if file exists.
 - Add film grain strengths.

-# Theme

-This mpv config is meant to be as minimal as possible, while providing clean and consistent looking features.
-OSD text is removed as much as possible.
-(Currently, OSD text is 100% removed).

-Minimal but fancy is the goal.

 # Scripts
 - [sofalizer](https://gist.github.com/kevinlekiller/9fd21936411d8dc5998793470c6e3d16) Virtual surround sound.